-Public Holidays in Kuwait 2025 – National & Religious Days
+Public Holidays in Kuwait 2026 – Islamic & National Days

 Kuwait observes a range of public holidays combining national commemorations and Islamic religious observances.
-Because many Islamic holidays follow the lunar calendar, their exact Gregorian dates can shift based on moon sightings.
-Government and bank holidays are published officially (e.g., NBK bank holiday list).
+Because many Islamic holidays follow the lunar calendar, their exact Gregorian dates may shift based on moon sightings.
+Government and bank holidays are published officially (for example, NBK bank holiday lists).

 Overview of Kuwait’s Public Holidays

 National holidays in Kuwait include National Day (February 25) and Liberation Day (February 26).
-Islamic holidays such as Eid al-Fitr, Eid al-Adha, Islamic New Year (Hijri New Year), Arafat Day, Isra and Miraj, and Prophet Muhammad’s Birthday are also observed.
-Banks in Kuwait may also publish a bank holiday list indicating in-lieu and “falls between” days.
+Islamic holidays such as Eid al-Fitr, Eid al-Adha, Islamic New Year (Hijri New Year), Arafat Day, Isra and Miraj, and Prophet Muhammad’s Birthday are also officially observed.
+In some years, additional in-lieu or “falls between” days are declared, particularly for banks and government offices.

 List of Public Holidays in Kuwait (2025)